 What's a TFSA?

-No matter what you’re saving for, a tax-free savings account (TFSA) can help you get there.
-Whether it’s for a family vacation, retirement, or something else, a TFSA lets you save after-tax money without paying tax on the investment income.
-And you can use the money whenever you want, for whatever you want.
+No matter what you’re saving for, a tax-free savings account (TFSA) can help get you there.
+Whether it’s for a family vacation, retirement, or something else, a TFSA lets you save after-tax money without paying tax on the investment income—and you can use the money whenever you want, for whatever you want.
 But what is a TFSA, and how can it help your dreams come to life?

-Updated on February 8, 2024.
+Updated on May 25, 2025.
 Originally published May 26, 2023.

+A TFSA is a kind of investment account that’s registered with the Canadian government to help you save.
+As a registered account, TFSAs are given tax-sheltered status by the government, and there are rules on how much money you can put in, when, and whether you pay tax on any money you take out.
 Investment accounts aren’t investments, they’re accounts that hold investments.
-Most TFSAs allow you to pick from a variety of investment options, such as a basic daily interest account, guaranteed investment certificates or guaranteed interest accounts, stocks, bonds, or mutual funds—all based on a list approved by the Canadian government.
+Most TFSAs allow you to pick from a variety of investment options, such as a basic daily interest account, guaranteed investment certificates, or guaranteed interest accounts, stocks, bonds, or mutual funds—all based on a list approved by the Canadian government.

 What are the benefits of a TFSA?